divyadhimaan/system-design-playground/concepts/data-replication-and-migration.md

  Initially, both databases are in the same state, and complex operations are copied onto both of them.

  When a new write operation occurs on the primary, it is sent to the replica for synchronization.

+- Write requests are sent only to the primary database to maintain data consistency and then copied over to replica as well.
+- Read requests can be handled by both the primary and the replica databases.
+- This replication strategy is especially beneficial for read-intensive applications, where write operations are relatively infrequent.
+- It helps in load balancing and improves read performance.

 ### WAL - Write Ahead Log